 With the politicization of gun rights in the U.S., the AR15 became the poster gun for both sides.
-Beloved by gun rights supporters, the rifle represents the ideal of the Second Amendment: a tool of not quite military standards in the hands of citizens ready to defend hearth and home.
-Gun control supporters see it as a weapon of mass production capable of taking countless lives in a whimsical moment of poor impulse control.
-Even though the rifle and its clones is used in less than 1% of deaths in the US, there is no denying that the power it represents is what brings it into focus for both sides.
+Beloved by gun-rights supporters, the rifle represents the ideal of the Second Amendment.
+Its a tool of not quite military standards in the hands of citizens ready to defend hearth and home.
+Gun control supporters don’t see the patriotic history of the AR-15.
+They view it as a weapon of mass production, capable of taking countless lives in a whimsical moment of poor impulse control.
+In reality, the rifle and its clones are used in less than 1% of deaths in the US.
+There is no denying that the individual freedom it represents brings the AR into focus for both sides.

-The AR15 had a few false starts in the beginning and several bad decisions during its initial deployment cost the lives of an untold number of soldiers, threatening to relegate the design to the garbage heap of bad ideas, right next to the Chauchat.
-Yet over half a century later the design is holding on in active military service and is at the epicenter of a political firestorm.
+The AR15 had a few false starts in the beginning.
+Sadly, several bad decisions during its initial deployment cost the lives of an untold number of soldiers.
+This calamity threatened to relegate the design to the garbage heap of bad ideas, right next to the Chauchat.
+Yet over half a century, later the design is holding on in active military service.
+It remains at the epicenter of a political firestorm.
 All designs should be so lucky to have such staying power and to be sure, there are several features that play into this longevity.

 When Was The AR-15 Invented?